Doerys/Portfolio/2_Skills/MySkills.md

 I have a good appreciation of Level Design and Level Art.
 Through school projects and game jams, I've been able to improve my level-building skills, and I now systematically apply an iterative process to make the flow and understanding of these levels as instinctive and fun as possible.

-To find out more, take a look at [this page summarizing my biggest level design projects](../3_Projects/Others/LevelDesign_Projects/LevelDesign_Projects.md).
+To find out more, take a look at [this page summarizing my biggest Level Design projects](../3_Projects/Others/LevelDesign_Projects/LevelDesign_Projects.md).

 ### Storytelling / Worldbuilding

 Before I became professionally interested in video games, my ambitions were focused on writing and storytelling.
 As a result, I have a keen interest in the narrative aspect of games (not just video games, but other media such as T-RPGs), particularly in worldbuilding and the feeling of living a story through an interactive medium.

-This is reflected in some of my projects, which you can discover on [this page where I show some details about narrative projects](../3_Projects/Others/StorytellingWorldbuilding_Projects/StorytellingWorldbuilding_Projects.md).
+This is reflected in some of my projects, which you can discover on [this page where I show some details about Narrative Projects](../3_Projects/Others/StorytellingWorldbuilding_Projects/StorytellingWorldbuilding_Projects.md).

 ### Art & Video Softwares